Skip to main content

 • gameEnded

-• Flatten Column: choose how the column is created.
+• Flatten Column: choose how the column is created (Only works with table model mapping).
 Choose between:

 • False (recommended for better performance): all events will be inserted into one column.